 Contact Us Today

 Everyone should have an estate plan, no matter the size of their estate or assets.
-Attorney Ryan Stump of Charlotte Estate Planning provides unparalleled service to ensure you control who manages your assets and how they are distributed.
+Charlotte estate planning attorney Ryan Stump provides unparalleled service to ensure you control who manages your assets and how they are distributed.

 Attorney Stump understands the sensitive and challenging nature of making end-of-life decisions.
-We’re focused on providing comprehensive estate planning with compassion, patience, and respect.
+Our estate planning lawyers are focused on providing comprehensive estate planning with compassion, patience, and respect.

 It’s never too early to create an estate plan.
 Contact us today at 704-766-8836 to get started.